Blue Coat Systems

 Blue Coat Systems, Inc., was a company that provided hardware, software, and services designed for cybersecurity and network management.
-In 2016, it was acquired by and folded into Symantec.
-In 2019 was, as part of Symantec Enterprise division, sold to Broadcom.
+In 2016 it was acquired by and folded into Symantec and in 2019 as part of Symantec’s Enterprise Security business it was sold to Broadcom.

 The company was known as CacheFlow until 2002.

 The company had "a broad security portfolio including hardware, software and services."
 The company was best known for web gateway appliances that scan internet traffic for security threats, authenticate users and manage encrypted traffic, as well as products to monitor and filter employee internet activity.
 It also produced consumer products, such as parental control software.
 The company's products were initially sold to internet service providers, but later products were intended for large companies.

 History

 In March 1996, the company was founded as CacheFlow, Inc. in Redmond, Washington by Michael Malcolm, a computer scientist and professor at the University of Waterloo, Joe Pruskowski, and Doug Crow.
 The company initially raised $1 million in seed money from a dozen angel investors.

 The company's goal was to develop appliances that would increase website speed by storing frequently accessed web data in the cache.

 In October 1996, Benchmark Capital purchased 25% of the company for $2.8 million, equivalent to a price of 87.5 cents per share.
 By February 1997, the company had raised $5.1 million.
 In December 1997, U.S. Venture Partners acquired 17% of the company for $6 million.

 In 1997, the company moved its headquarters to Silicon Valley.

 In January 1998, the company released its first product, the CacheFlow 1000.
 It cached website objects that users were likely to use repeatedly, to increase load speed.
 In October 1999, the CacheOS operating system was released.

 In April 1998, the company released the CacheFlow 100.

 In mid-1998, during the dot-com bubble, the company made its first sales, earning just $809,000 over three months, and investors started pushing for an initial public offering (IPO).

 In March 1999, Technology Crossover Ventures invested $8.7 million for 7% of the company, equivalent to a price of $4.575 per share.

 In September 1999, the company released the CacheFlow 500, with a list price of $9,995.
 A competitive review of caching appliances in PC Magazine gave the CacheFlow 500 Editor's Choice.
 The editor said it had "excellent performance", a "plug-and-go" setup, and "good management tools".
 The review noted that its "most noteworthy features" were its DNS caching and object pipelining techniques, which allowed page data to be delivered in parallel, rather than sequential, streams.